Updated sensitivities to heavy neutral leptons at the LHC far detectors and SHiP

 Taken together, these recent developments motivate a timely re-assessment of the sensitivity projections for LLP searches at the \texttt{LHC} far detectors and \texttt{SHiP}, as well as a re-evaluation of their relative performance.

 A wide variety of BSM scenarios predict LLPs.
 In this work, we focus on heavy neutral leptons (HNLs)~\cite{Shrock:1980vy,Shrock:1980ct,Shrock:1981wq}, also commonly referred to right-handed neutrinos, heavy neutrinos, or sterile neutrinos.\footnote{See Ref.~\cite{Abdullahi:2022jlv} for a recent overview of the present and future status of the HNLs.} HNLs are SM-singlet fermions that mix with active neutrinos.
 While HNLs can also appear in non-minimal scenarios involving additional BSM degrees of freedom~\cite{Mohapatra:1974gc,Bando:1998ww,Chiang:2019ajm,Dorsner:2016wpm}, here we focus on the minimal scenario in which HNLs constitute the only new states.
 This provides a clean benchmark for comparing detector sensitivities without introducing additional model-dependent parameters.
 Although many models predict three generations of HNLs, we assume for simplicity that only a single HNL, denoted by $N$, is kinematically accessible, with the remaining states sufficiently heavy to decouple.
 We further assume that $N$ mixes exclusively with the electron neutrino.
 This benchmark scenario has been widely adopted in studies of the experimental sensitivity to HNLs.
 Finally, we restrict our attention to HNLs produced in decays of heavy mesons.
-For existing studies on the sensitivity reach of the \texttt{LHC} far detectors and \texttt{SHiP} to the minimal HNLs, see, e.g., Refs.~\cite{Curtin:2018mvb,SHiP:2018xqw,FASER:2018eoc, Kling:2018wct,Helo:2018qej,CODEX-b:2019jve,FASER:2019aik,Hirsch:2020klk,DeVries:2020jbs,Ovchynnikov:2022its,Gunther:2023vmz}.
+For existing studies on the sensitivity reach of the \texttt{LHC} far detectors and \texttt{SHiP} to the minimal HNLs, see, e.g., Refs.~\cite{Curtin:2018mvb,SHiP:2018xqw,FASER:2018eoc, Kling:2018wct,Helo:2018qej,CODEX-b:2019jve,FASER:2019aik,Hirsch:2020klk,DeVries:2020jbs,Ovchynnikov:2022its,Gunther:2023vmz}; see also early proposals to search for HNLs at accelerator-based experiments in e.g.~Refs.~\cite{Fargion:1995qb,Fargion:1999ss}.

 In this work, we implement the latest designs of the experiments discussed above in the public tool Displaced Decay Counter (\texttt{DDC})~\cite{Domingo:2023dew,DDC_github} to compute the acceptances of the \texttt{LHC} far detectors and \texttt{SHiP} for long-lived HNLs.
 Based on these acceptances, we evaluate the corresponding sensitivity reach, shown in Fig.~\ref{fig:sensitivity}. {These updated results show, as expected, important changes in the sensitivity projections for \texttt{MATHUSLA} and \texttt{ANUBIS} particularly, comparing their latest designs with their previous configurations.} Details of the experimental configurations and the simulation procedure underlying these results are described in the following sections.